Sovereign-Labs/sovereign-sdk/specs/interfaces/stf.md

   * Called at the end of each slot, after all batches and proofs have been delivered.
   The rollup may use this call to persist any changes made during the course of the slot.
-The Sovereign SDK guarantees that no batch in the slot will be reverted after this call is made unless the underlying DA layer experiences a fork.
+The Sovereign SDK guarantees that no batch in the slot will be reverted after this call is made unless the underlying DA layer experiences a reorg.

 * **Arguments**